 - Tools.
 See the microscope/slide analogy again.

 - Monitoring.
 Monitoring is a verb, something you do.
-Observability isn’t a verb.
+Observability isn’t a verb, it's a thing you (hopefully) have.

 - Debugging.
 Observability isn’t just a deeper or richer kind of monitoring.
 Observability